oroinc/documentation/crm/user_guide/navigation/widgets_sales.rst

 -  Opportunity-generating campaigns

--  Campaigns by Close Revenue and others.
+-  Campaigns by close revenue and others.

 You can read more on how to create and manage dashboards in :ref:`this <user-guide-dashboards>` section of the guide.